pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The :func:`~eventsourcing.domain.Aggregate.Event.mutate` and
 :func:`~eventsourcing.domain.Aggregate.Event.apply` methods of aggregate events effectively implement the "aggregate projection", which means the function by which the events are processed to reconstruct the state of the aggregate.

-An alternative to use :func:`~eventsourcing.domain.Aggregate.Event.apply` methods on the event classes is to define apply methods on the aggregate class.
-A base ``Event`` class can be defined on the aggregate class which simply calls an ``apply()`` method on the aggregate class.
-This aggregate ``apply()`` method can be decorated with the ``@singledispatchmethod`` decorator, and then event-specific methods can be defined and registered that will apply the events to the aggregate.
-See the ``Cargo`` aggregate of the :ref:`Cargo Shipping example <Cargo shipping>` for details.
-A further alternative is to use the :ref:`declarative syntax <Declarative syntax>`.
+An alternative to using :func:`~eventsourcing.domain.Aggregate.Event.apply` methods on the event classes is to define apply methods on the aggregate class.
+A base ``Event`` class can be defined on the aggregate class which simply calls an ``apply()`` method on the aggregate class, or a function at the module level.
+This aggregate ``apply()`` method, or module-level function, can be decorated with the ``@singledispatchmethod`` decorator, or implemented as a big if-else block, and then event-specific parts of the projection can be defined that will apply particular types events to the aggregate in a particular way.
+See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo Shipping example <Cargo shipping>` for an example of this alternative.
+A further alternative is to use the new :ref:`declarative syntax <Declarative syntax>`, which is used on the project's README page and is explained in detail below.

+Why is it designed in this way?
+There has been much discussion about the best way to define the aggregate projections.
+There isn't a "correct" way of doing it, and alternatives are possible.
+The reason for settling on the style presented most prominently in this documentation, where each aggregate event has a method that defines how it will apply to the aggregate, is the practical reason that it keeps the projection closest to the event class, and experience has shown that this makes the domain model core more readable.
+In the first version of this library, following the classical approach to writing domain models described in Martin Fowler's book Patterns of Enterprise Application Architecture, there was a repository for each class of domain object.
+If the type of class is known when the domain object is requested, that is because each repository was constructed for that type of, and we can understand that these repositories can be constructed with a mutator function that will function as the aggregate projection.
+However, it becomes cumbersome to define a new repository each time we define a new aggregate class.
+And this classical design for many repositories was, more or less, an encapsulation of the database tables which were required to support the different types of domain object.
+In an event-sourced application, all the aggregate events are stored in the same stored events table, and it suffices to have one repository to encapsulate this table at the level of the application.
+But then the repository doesn't know which type of aggregate is being requested when an aggregate is requested by ID.
+Of course, it would be possible to pass in the mutator function when requesting an aggregate, or for the repository more simply to return a list of aggregate events rather than an aggregate.
+But if we want a single repository, and we want it to provide the "dictionary-like interface" as described in Patterns of Enterprise Application Architecture, then it needs to return an aggregate.
+So we return to the "headline" definition of event sourcing, which is that the state is determined by a sequence of events.
+The events function to determine the state of the aggregate.
+And by defining methods on the event classes, they are as close as possible to the definition of the event data, and we avoid having to look around the code to find how the event is applied to the aggregate.
+Indeed, Martin Fowler's 2005 event sourcing article has a UML diagram which shows exactly this design.
+A further consideration, and perhaps criticism, is that this is a style of writing projections that is special, and other projections will have to be written in a different way.
+This is true, but in practice, aggregate events will be used overwhelmingly often to reconstruct the state of aggregates, and in many applications that is the only way they will be projected.
+And so, since there is an advantage to coding the aggregate projection of the aggregate events, that is the way I settled on coding these things.
+However, that isn't the end of the story.
+There are two outstanding unsettled feelings.
+Firstly, by coding the aggregate project on methods of the aggregate, and passing in the aggregate to this method, there is a sort-of inversion of responsibility, where `self` is the thing that has the data and doesn't change, and changes are made to a method argument.
+A tension arises between either rudely accessing the private members of the aggregate, or expanding its public interface that would be much better restricted to being only an expression of support for the application.
+Secondly, in the process of defining an event class, passing in the arguments to trigger an event, and then using the event attributes to mutate the aggregate, we have to say everything three times.
+At first, we can enjoy being explicit about everything.
+But after some time, the desire grows to find a way to say this once.
+These two feelings, of a reversal of setting values from self onto a method argument, and of saying everything three times, were resolved by the introduction of the `@event` decorator as a more `:ref:`declarative syntax <Declarative syntax>`.
+One criticism of this design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
+If may be "command sourcing" but it is certainly "event sourcing".
+Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain.
+The declarative syntax implemented by the `@event` decorator can be used by methods that are called by other commands which are not so decorated and so do not trigger events that are simply comprised of the method arguments.
+And the methods decorated with the `@event` decorator can be expressed as "private" methods, and as such not part of the aggregate's "public" command and query interface that will be used by the application.

-The aggregate :class:`~eventsourcing.domain.Aggregate.Created` class represents the creation of an aggregate object instance.
+Returning to the example aggregate event classes, the aggregate :class:`~eventsourcing.domain.Aggregate.Created` class represents the creation of an aggregate object instance.
 It is defined as a frozen data class that extends the base class :class:`~eventsourcing.domain.Aggregate.Event` with its attribute ``originator_topic`` which is Python :class:`str`.
 The value of this